google/ExoPlayer/extensions/flac/README.md

 NDK_PATH="<path to Android NDK>"
 ```

-*   Download and extract flac-1.3.1 as "${FLAC_EXT_PATH}/jni/flac" folder
+* Download and extract flac-1.3.1 as "${FLAC_EXT_PATH}/jni/flac" folder:

 ```
 curl http://downloads.xiph.org/releases/flac/flac-1.3.1.tar.xz | tar xJ && \
 mv flac-1.3.1 flac
 ```

-### Android Studio

-For Android Studio, we build the native libraries from the command line and then
-Gradle will pick it up when building your app using Android Studio.

-*   Build the JNI native libraries
+* Build the JNI native libraries from the command line:

 ```
 cd "${FLAC_EXT_PATH}"/jni && \
 ${NDK_PATH}/ndk-build APP_ABI=all -j4
 ```

 * In your project, you can add a dependency to the Flac Extension by using a
   rule like this:

 ```
 // in settings.gradle